-For S/MIME Certificates issued to Apple staff, the Key Pair is provided to the Subscriber using a PKCS#12 file protected by a password with a strength commensurate to the protected key.
+For S/MIME Certificates issued to Apple staff, the Key Pair is provided to the Subscriber using a PKCS#12 file protected by a password.
+The strength of the protection provided by the PKCS#12 and password is at least 128 bits.
 The PKCS#12 file is distributed separately from the password.